 - Federal Verification Documents, while listed as a requirement on IDOC, should be submitted with IDOC materials ONLY IF the student was selected for federal verification following completion of the FAFSA.

-If you (the student) or your parent(s) did not file a federal tax return for 2016, complete the IDOC non-filing statement for students or IDOC non-filing statement for parents and submit with W2s or 1099s.
-Both forms are available through the IDOC Dashboard.
+If your parent(s) did not file a federal tax return for 2018, complete the IDOC non-filing statement for parents and submit with W2s or 1099s.
+This form is available through the IDOC Dashboard.
 Parents earning income outside the US will complete the International IDOC non-filing statement and submit with W2s, 1099s, or a statement from the employer(s).

 - If the noncustodial parent is re-married, the current spouse’s income information is also required

 - Noncustodial parent taxes may be submitted to Cornell (if not included with the IDOC materials)

 Tax Return Requirements: